A genuine test for hyperuniformity: Asymptotic behavior of the scattering intensity

 \section{Asymptotic behavior of the scattering intensity}

-As before $\eta$ is a stationary, locally square integrable point process on $\R^d$ with a well-defined structure factor.
-From now on we also assume that $\eta$ is {\em ergodic}; see \cite[Chapter 8]{LastPenrose17}.
-In this section, attention is on the scattering intensity \eqref{scattering}.
-If we fix the cubic taper function $h$ from Example \ref{excube}, we can write \eqref{scattering} according to
+As before, let $\eta$ be a stationary, locally square-integrable point process on $\R^d$ that satisfies assumption \eqref{efinite3}.
+From now on, we additionally assume that $\eta$ is {\em ergodic}; see \cite[Chapter 8]{LastPenrose17} for details.
+In this section, we focus on the scattering intensity as defined in \eqref{scattering}.
+We fix the cubic taper function $h$ as in Example \ref{excube}.
+With this choice, equation \eqref{scattering} can be rewritten as